SCIO Semester Programme

 The SCIO Semester Programme gives advanced, highly qualified students a chance to experience a full semester (as an Associate Member) or a year (as a Registered Visiting Student) in Oxford.
 Find out what it is like to live in a place where the libraries are excellent and the research culture is vibrant.

-Students on the SCIO Semester Programme spend one or two semesters in Oxford as either an Associate Member (semester only) or a Registered Visiting Student (year long).
+Students on the SCIO semester programme spend one or two semesters at Oxford, either one semester as an Associate Member or one or two semesters as a Registered Visiting Student.

 SCIO and Wycliffe Hall require students to have a GPA of 3.7 or higher.
 Tutorials, lectures and seminars are equivalent to upper-division courses, and students are expected to do advanced-level work.
 If your schedule won’t allow you to consider Oxford in your junior or senior year, you can apply for admission as a sophomore.